SBP359/SimplyTalk/readme.md

 ## 💡 Future Enhancements

 - Add login/authentication for GIF management.
+- 3D ISL/ASL Avatar
 - Smarter GIF matching using NLP or embeddings.
 - Multi-language support.
 - Move GIF mappings to a database for scale.